 Use picture books to teach narrative writing for kids.
 These stories and free worksheets will help them learn to tell stories with a personal perspective.

-One thing I struggle with in my homeschool is teaching writing.
-I am not great at creative writing, but it is something Emma is really good at.
+One thing I always struggled with in my homeschool was teaching writing.
+I am not great at creative writing, but it is something my daughter is really good at.
 So, this year, I am actually using a formal writing curriculum that will cover all different writing styles.